PPL-IIITA/ppl-assignment-lorduchiha/README.md

       go to extracted folder "ppl-assignment-lorduchiha" and open folder documentation for question1 and

       documentation_Q1 for question2 and run index.html  for both

+      Open folder DOCUMENTATION for documentation for question 3 to 10.

  #->pdf of class diagram
                       question 1 and question 2 are included inside go to the extracted folder named q1.pdf and q2.pdf.

+                      Open the Folder CLASS DIAGRAM for class diagram of question from 3 to 10